torade/steam_games/README.md

 # Steam Library Assistant Telegram Bot

 This project is a Python-based Telegram bot that acts as a personal assistant for your Steam game library.
-It uses the Steam Web API to fetch your games, enriches the data with details from the Steam Store, and leverages the Google Gemini API for intelligent analysis and recommendations. (**NOT WORKING YET**)
+It uses the Steam Web API to fetch your games, enriches the data with details from the Steam Store, and leverages the Google Gemini API for intelligent analysis and recommendations.

 ## Features